 “I understand perfectly,” Caines smiles sadly.
 “I was with your parents until the end and promised them I would look after you if I survived.”

 “How did you survive?”
-Christophe considers.
+Christopher considers.

 “A miracle and your father saved me.
 When the crackdown began, they attacked us from all sides.
 Some used fists, some kicked, some armed themselves with chair legs.
 I took a few blows from a poker,” Caines says, showing the scars running across his back.